 This information describes how complementary therapies can be used to reduce the symptoms and side effects of cancer and cancer treatment.

-The Integrative Medicine Service at Memorial Sloan Kettering Cancer Center (MSKCC) offers complementary therapies to patients, their families and caregivers, MSKCC staff, and members of the community.
+The Integrative Medicine Service at Memorial Sloan Kettering Cancer Center (MSK) offers complementary therapies to patients, their families and caregivers, MSK staff, and members of the community.
 Complementary therapies are used along with your cancer treatment plan.
 They can help control many symptoms and side effects of cancer and cancer treatment and can help keep you strong during your treatment and recovery.

 The complementary therapies that are available are explained below.
 In addition you can make an appointment for a consultation with a doctor in the Integrative Medicine Service.
 This appointment is usually covered by insurance.
 The consultation will help you find therapies that are right for you and your health needs.
 Your doctor can also answer any questions you may have about herbs and other over-the-counter supplements.
 To make an appointment for a consultation, please call (646) 888-0845.

 Types of Complementary Therapies

 All of the following therapies are available through the Integrative Medicine Service.
 However, you can learn how to do some of them on your own as well.
 If you would like to make an appointment for any of these therapies, please call (646) 888-0800.

 - Massage therapy

 - Meditation and other mind-body relaxation therapies